 Located in the Library Building, Room 165, the Testing Center is an integral part of services provided to incoming and enrolled students at Scottsdale Community College.
-Students come to the Testing Center for course placement testing (ASSET/COMPASS), makeup exams and assessment of English as a Second Language skills (CELSA).
+Students come to the Testing Center for course placement (ASSET/COMPASS), English as a Second Language course placement (CELSA), and course makeup exams.
 While there is no charge for taking these tests, students must present photo identification when they arrive.
 New students must also submit a completed Student Information Form to the Admissions and Records Office prior to taking course placement tests.

+The three-test battery for English, Reading and Math placement is given Monday through Thursday from 8:15 a.m. to 5:00 p.m; Friday from 8:15 a.m. to 2:30 p.m.
+Single placement tests are given Monday through Thursday from 8:15 a.m. to 5:30 p.m.; Friday from 8:15 a.m. to 3:30 p.m.
+Students who are taking the test for Financial Aid purposes must complete all three tests during one testing session.
 The use of calculators is permitted on algebra tests but not required.
-Results are provided soon after testing is completed.
+Results are provided after testing is completed.

-The three-test battery for English, Reading and Math is given from 8:15 a.m. to 5:00 p.m.
-Single tests are given from 8:15 a.m. to 5:30 p.m.
-Students who are taking the test for Financial Aid purposes must complete all three tests during one testing session.
-The Testing Center is open Monday through Thursday from 8:00 a.m. to 7:00 p.m.; Friday from 8:00 a.m. to 5:00 p.m.; and summer hours are Monday through Thursday from 8:00 a.m. to 7:00 p.m.
+The Testing Center is open Monday through Thursday from 8:00 a.m. to 7:00 p.m.; Friday from 8:00 a.m. to 5:00 p.m.
+All testing is not available during all office hours.